 If you are going through a Texas divorce, you no doubt have questions about how your marital property will be divided.
-The fact is that there is no precise answer to this question, but your marital assets will not necessarily be divided equally between the two of you.
-Every divorce follows its own path in that is determined by various circumstances, and many factors can play a role in how your marital property will be divided in your divorce.
+There is no precise answer to this question, but your marital assets will not necessarily be divided equally between the two of you.

 The Just and Right Division of Marital Property